-Everybody knows that having a plant nestled on your desk is a great way to keep healthy and productive, but nobody ever mentions the daily watering and pruning that goes with having one.
+Everybody knows that having a plant sitting on your desk is a great way to stay healthy and productive.
+Unfortunately, nobody ever mentions the daily watering and pruning that goes with having one.

-While the plant species listed below are certainly low-maintenance in the world of plants, many people still manage to kill these plants, typically from over-watering.
+While the plant species listed below are certainly low-maintenance in the world of plants, many people still manage to kill them — typically from over-watering.
 Reference our page about indoor plant watering tips for help.

-The Dracaena species of plant, named for its red dragon blood-like stems, can be some of the toughest plants out there.
-Dracaena marginata for example can survive in drought-like conditions and has a relentless root system which makes them tough to wilt — perfect.
-Not only are they sturdy, but they look attractive on your desk top with their rich green, sword-like leaves.
+Named for its red dragon blood-like stems, dracaena can be some of the toughest plants out there.
+Dracaena marginata for example can survive in drought-like conditions.
+It has a relentless root system which makes them tough to wilt — perfect for our purposes.
+Not only are they sturdy, but they look attractive on your desktop with their rich green, sword-like leaves.

-One of the top reasons why people tend to kill off their plants is due to the irregular care they provide to it.
-But the sansevieria spear plant can last up to month without water, survive in near total darkness and can be fully exposed to the sun for long periods.
+One of the top reasons why people tend to kill their plants is due to the irregular care they provide.
+But sansevieria can last up to a month without water, survive in near total darkness and can be fully exposed to the sun for long periods.

 Perfect for reception areas or dotted along corridors, bromeliads may require a bit more maintenance at first in order to bloom – they are notorious for taking their time – but once they bloom, aside from the odd watering, they require very little care.

-One of the main reasons for this is that they don’t require much fertilizer, meaning all you need is water and someone to look at them once in a while.
+One of the main reasons for this is that they don’t require much fertilizer.
+All you need is water and someone to look at them once in a while.
 With their striking colors and beautiful blooms, this won’t be hard.

 Commonly abbreviated to the ZZ plant, its complicated-to-pronounce name isn’t indicative of how hard they are to maintain.

-Their fat stalks and bulging roots store a huge amount of water, meaning you don’t have to scurry around the office for the watering can every day.
+Their fat stalks and bulging roots store a huge amount of water.
+That means you don’t have to scurry around the office for the watering can every day.